jordanmckin/D277/README.md

 x  absolute and relative positioning in at least one area of your web page

-4.  each of the following selectors:
+x.  each of the following selectors:

 x   one element selector to style the HTML elements